 The key to inspecting and servicing a crane at the proper frequency depends on accurate monitoring of crane usage.
 Many crane users are uncertain how to do this.

 A crane professional can help.
-Another solution is Konecranes TRUCONNECT® Remote Monitoring which uses sensors to collect data, such as running time, motor starts, work cycles and emergency stops, providing visibility to crane usage.
+Another solution is Konecranes TRUCONNECT® Remote Monitoring which collects condition, usage and operating data from control systems and sensors on a crane, providing visibility to crane usage.

 Although it may seem unrelated to servicing a crane the right way, crane operator training is another preventive crane service solution.
 Studies show that 80 percent of crane breakdowns result from human error – the operator using the equipment incorrectly or ineffectively, leading to premature wear and malfunction and the code requires crane operator training.